Sesamstraat: Ieniemienie

 Representing the psychological age of a six-year-old mouse, Ieniemienie is the oldest of the group.
 She is very clever and smart-alecky, and sometimes she tends to be a little bossy.
 Her best friend is Tommie.
 Being the smallest rodent on Sesamstraat, she often hangs out with Pino.
 Ienie is famous for her giggle, as well as her signature movements like scrunching her nose when she's angry or raising her shoulders when she's confused.

 Ieniemienie was introduced in 1980.
 She started out as a mouse who lived in a hole.
 Through the years, when female emancipation wasn't as much as an issue on the street, her personality became more childlike and girlish.

 The puppet has been refurbished a few times, but without drastic changes; except for the 1996 anniversary special, in which Ieniemienie's legs were shown for the first time, during a stiltwalking scene.

 Ieniemienie's performer is Catherine van Woerden.
 Her arm rods are manipulated by either Marijke Koek or Lindai Boogerman.

 Troel

 Troel is a fluffy white girl poodle.
 She is very feminine and a little naïve, and she speaks in a high-pitched voice.
 Troel is the girlfriend of Tommie.

 Troel was introduced during the second season in 1977 as the first girl Muppet to star with Tommie and Pino.
-She was designed to look like a girl version of Tommie.
+She was designed to look like a female version of Tommie.

 Troel was performed by Marijke Boon.

 Even though the viewers had no problems with her, the producers found her too feminine for a show that dealt with female emancipation, so she disappeared after a year.
 A newspaper article mentions another reason for her disappearance: her performer didn't get paid as much as the male performers.

 Troel was replaced by Ieniemienie a couple of years later.

 The Dutch word "Troel" means "dear" or "sweetheart" in a more informal, sometimes even negative way.